alexlovric/gmac/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 A fast geometry manipulation and creation library made in rust, with a convenient python interface, and very few dependencies.
 Primary features include:
-- Create primitives
 - Deform geometries using RBF and FFD
 - Transform geometries (or selection just a selection of nodes)
 - Large range of selection and transformation tools
+- Import/export vtk-type files and stl files
 - Convenient python interface (gmac_py)
-- Import/export vtk-type files and stl files
+- Create primitives
+- Great performance

 Here's a demonstration of a plane tail deformed using the Free Form deformer (FFD):